samuelgfeller/slim-example-project/readme.md

 # Slim example project [Work in progress]
 Lightweight example project of a backend and frontend done with the SLIM 4 Micro-Framework.
-This can be used as template when creating new projects.
+This can be used as a base when creating new projects or just serve as inspiration.
+I make it mainly for myself since I'm still junior and don't have the pretention to release something that I consider as a go to example for anyone.

+If you want to learn how to develop properly, I strongly suggest to head over the ressources from Daniel Opitz.
+In fact this whole project is greatly inspired by Daniel's fabulous [Blog articles](https://odan.github.io/) and his [slim4-skeleton](https://odan.github.io/slim4-skeleton/) project.

 ## Functionalities include:
 * Authentication (registration and login)